Low-cost long-haul flights

 At the end of the 20th century, the deregulation of the airline industry first in the United States and then in the rest of the world as well as, at the beginning of the 21st century, the development of the Internet however completely changed the air transport market and allowed the birth and the development of low-cost airlines in the niche of the short/medium-haul flights.

 Such flights do not require a large range of aircrafts which are expensive to manage, but instead, allow a high flight rotation and therefore a reduction of the fixed costs.
 In addition, flights offered by low-cost carriers do not have connections to other flights.
-So they skip the related costs and they do not require the cooperation of the major airlines that keep the international market into their hands.
-Last but not least, the reduction of the payroll and other overheads as well as, in many countries, the use of cheaper regional airports also made possible the decrease of the airfares of those flights.
+So the low-cost airlines skip the connection charges and do not require the cooperation of the major airlines that keep the international market into their hands.
+Last but not least, the reduction of the payroll and other overheads as well as, in many countries, the use of cheaper regional airports also made possible the decrease of the fares of those flights.

 The revival of the low-cost long-haul flights.

-On the other hand, the success of low-cost airlines has revived the opportunity to long-haul flights at low-cost.
-After a few limited initiatives, low-cost long-haul flights attract indeed growing interest.
+On the other hand, the success of low-cost airlines in the short/medium-haul flights has revived the opportunity to operate long-haul flights at low-cost.
+After a few limited initiatives, low-cost long-haul flights attract indeed a really growing interest.
 While the current low-cost airlines find there an opportunity to extend their scope of activities, the legacy and flag carriers also want to take part in those low-cost flights in order to ensure their own survival.

 Opportunities to reduce costs of long-haul flights are more limited than those related to short/medium-haul flights.
-However, some kinds of savings such as lower payroll may be implemented also in long-haul journeys.
-In addition, displaying very low airfares before taking into account checked baggage and meals aboard is a lure, the commercial importance of which can’t be underestimated.
+However, some kinds of savings such as lower overheads and payroll may be implemented also in long-haul journeys.
+In addition, displaying very low airfares before taking into account the price of additional services - a common practice of the low-cost market - is a commercial lure, the importance of which can’t be underestimated.

-Depending on the airlines concerned, four trends feature the development of low-cost long-haul flights.
+Depending on the airlines, four trends feature the development of low-cost long-haul flights.

 1. Diversification of low cost airlines’ business.